CircuitCollective/CMS/README.md

 * Gradle
 * IDE with Spring integration (ex.
 InteliJ Idea)

-### Building and running the project
+### Building and running the project directly
 `gradlew bootJar` builds a jar under build/libs/jar.

 `gradlew bootRun` runs the project directly.

-Alternatively use an IDE with spring support builtin.
+### Building and running the project using IDE
+Clone master branch.
+Run `src/circuitcollective/Main.java`
+Run `index.html` or connect to `http://localhost:8080`

 ### Structure
 `src` contains the java source, all work is under the `circuitcollective` package.